History List

 Size: Small

-• Barrage balloons that were set up to protect the landing area from enemy planes
+Barrage balloons protecting the landing area from Luftwaffe attacks.

-• Troops of Company E, 16th Infantry, 1st Infantry Division (the Big Red One), wading onto the Easy Red section of Omaha Beach from the USS Samuel Chase
+• Troops of Company E, 16th Infantry, 1st Division (the Big Red One) landing on the Easy Red sector of Omaha Beach.